Updated November 2025

 4. What places would you like to visit?
 Why?

-I am keen on exploring ancient temples and learning about other cultures and traditions, that is why going to some antique places would be preferable.
-Unfortunately I have never been to Greece so I would be really interested in visiting Athens with its monuments and rich history or Mykonos with its amazing architecture and breathtaking landscapes.
+I am keen on exploring ancient temples and learning about other cultures and traditions, that is why going to some ancient places would be preferable.
+Unfortunately, I have never been to Greece so I would be really interested in visiting Athens with its monuments and rich history or Mykonos with its amazing architecture and breathtaking landscapes.

 5. Do you spend a lot of time by yourself?